scoredetect/timestamps/readme.txt

 License: AGPL-3.0-only
 License URI: https://spdx.org/licenses/AGPL-3.0-only.html

-Timestamp your WordPress content to empower your content authenticity and increase user trust with our blockchain timestamping solution.
+Timestamp your WordPress content to empower your content authenticity and increase user trust.
+No blockchain skills needed.

 == Description ==
 Timestamps allow you to increase content authenticity by displaying a rich timeline of your post updates.
-The timeline can be independently verified by the public, as a verification factor for your content.
+The timeline can be independently verified by the public.

 Here is a list of features included in the plugin: